 Do you know which one you are- a small business owner or an entrepreneur?

+Are you able to identify the difference between an entrepreneur and business owner?
 Sometimes people use the two interchangeably, but there are actually some big differences.
 Either way, everyone loves a small business.
 They keep money in the local community, help our economy as a whole by creating jobs, and they come up with new ways to do things and help to modernize industries.
 The important similarities between small business owners and entrepreneurs are that they’re driven, motivated, and creative.

 Read through our list of differences below, and figure out if you are an entrepreneur or a small business owner: